pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-log-backup-folder
     ```

     The `startTs` and `endTs` fields define the time range for the logs to be compacted by `demo1-compact-backup`.
-Any log that contains at least one write within this time range will be included in the compression process.
+Any log that contains at least one write within this time range will be included in the compaction process.
 As a result, the compacted data may include writes outside this time range.

-    The `S3` settings should be the same as the to be compressed log backup settings, `CompactBackup` will read the log files at the corresponding address and compress them.
+    The `S3` settings should be the same as the to be compacted log backup settings, `CompactBackup` will read the log files at the corresponding address and compact them.

 #### View the compact log backup status